sh123/codec2_talkie/README.md

 # TODO
 - Investigate support for other protocols over KISS
+  - AX.25 protocol support, voice over AX.25 (VoAX.25)
   - [M17 Project](https://m17project.org) protocol support, including possible gating to [M17 reflectors](https://m17project.org/reflector/) on modem side
-  - AX.25 packets over existing KISS, voice over AX.25 (VoAX.25).
 - Support for non-KISS modems control if needed
   - HC-12 module control by using AT commands
   - E32-433T30D, should be pre-configured, but can be controlled with AT commands or not?